apollographql/odyssey-voyage-II-server/final/README.md

 ## Installing the router

-We have removed the router binary from this course, so when running the `final` code please re-download the router into the `router` directory.
+When running the `final` code please be sure to download the router into the `router` directory.

 ```
 curl -sSL https://router.apollo.dev/download/nix/v1.46.0 | sh